 Stuart is a fully registered Psychologist with the Psychology Board of Australia and a member of the International Positive Psychology Association.
 Stuart worked as the Psychologist at the Warburton Health Resort.

-Katerina Volny is a Psychologist that has worked for 15 years in the public mental health sector, private practice and other settings.
+Katerina Volny is a Psychologist that has worked for 20 years in the public mental health sector, private practice and other settings.
 She enjoys working with individuals, families and in groups.
 Katerina works primarily with mindfulness based cognitive behavioural therapy approaches.
 Katerina is interested in providing support to her clients to overcome obstacles to reach their goals.
 This involves listening to each person’s unique story and using therapeutic techniques to clarify their own values, find meaning in their life experience, and use their strengths to reach their potential.
-She has experience particularly working with people that have experienced mental illness, trauma and personality disorder, carers, and people wanting to address parenting and eating challenges.
+She has experience particularly working with people that have experienced mental illness, trauma, eating disorders, and personality disorder.

 Christine has over 20 years experience as a practitioner.
 She has worked with people who struggle with addictions and with families in crisis.
 Christine has also worked with pregnant women with high-risk behaviours and run mother-baby groups for mum’s with birthing and attachment issues.
 Along with the above, she has undergone training and has experience in Life Coaching.
 She has worked from counselling clinics, Royal Women’s Hospital, residential rehabilitation units and conducted home visits when working for not for profit organizations.